 “Any time you have licenses that are harder to get, especially in states that don’t have much of a history of large-scale cannabis cultivation, then there’s a much slower production ramp and the demand tends to outstrip the supply for longer,” Abernathy said.

 Some relief may be in sight, however.
 The Massachusetts Cannabis Control Commission this year has dramatically increased its pace of licensing, approving dozens of new marijuana companies every month.
-While those businesses may yet take some time to build out and open — especially in the case of complex cultivation and processing facilities — the pot pipeline is nonetheless growing, a trend that should eventually increase supply and bring down prices.
+Although those businesses may take some time to build out and open — especially in the case of complex cultivation and processing facilities — the pot pipeline is nonetheless growing, a trend that should eventually increase supply and bring down prices.

 In the meantime, studies suggest that of the 20 percent of Massachusetts residents who consume marijuana at least occasionally, a majority are sticking with the illicit market.
 Evans said that seems obvious from his store’s sales figures, even as coronavirus-related border and travel restrictions have somewhat increased illicit marijuana prices.